 Cook also uses Optimal Thinking to optimize Apple’s innovation initiatives.

 We have zero issue coming up with things we want to do that we think we can disrupt in a major way.
 The challenge is always to focus to the very few that deserve all of our energy.
 And we’ve always done that, and we’re continuing to do that.

 If you would like to conclusively assess your thinking and compare it to how Tim Cook thinks, take the Optimal Thinking 360 Assessment now.
 I developed this assessment for my executive coaching clients over the course of 27 years.
-More than one million executives and 6500 companies have used this assessment to discover their dominant thinking style, hierarchy of thinking, core motivation, decision-making and communication styles, and how to best deal with others.
+More than one million executives and 6500 companies have used this assessment.
+They discover their dominant thinking style, hierarchy of thinking, core motivation, decision-making and communication styles, and how to best deal with others.
 You can take this assessment (designed for desktops and tablets) on your own as a Self-Optimization Assessment or with team members as a 360 to confirm your strengths and weaknesses, uncover your blind spots, and make the most of every situation.

 The transcripts used in this article are © SeekingAlpha.com.
 2013, 2014, 2015.